apache/spark/docs/spark-standalone.md

 - `sbin/start-slaves.sh` - Starts a slave instance on each machine specified in the `conf/slaves` file.
 - `sbin/start-all.sh` - Starts both a master and a number of slaves as described above.
 - `sbin/stop-master.sh` - Stops the master that was started via the `bin/start-master.sh` script.
-- `sbin/stop-slaves.sh` - Stops all slave instances the machines specified in the `conf/slaves` file.
+- `sbin/stop-slaves.sh` - Stops all slave instances on the machines specified in the `conf/slaves` file.
 - `sbin/stop-all.sh` - Stops both the master and the slaves as described above.

 Note that these scripts must be executed on the machine you want to run the Spark master on, not your local machine.